Shreyas4603/fitness-tracker/README.md

 # Fitness Tracker - Backend

-This is the backend component of the Fitness Tracker project.
+This is  the Fitness Tracker project.

-## Prerequisites

-Make sure you have Python installed on your system. pip install fastapi pip install uuid pip install bcrypt pip install uvicorn

 ## Installation